 JOBSPLUS must be informed of all terminations in Malta.
 In the case of expatriates, the Inland Revenue Department must be informed that the employee is leaving.
-Employees have certain rights regarding the termination process, which may differ in the context of the number of employees being terminated, compensation in lieu of notice, fixed term contracts, and other factors.

 All termination documents and final salary payments must be made to the employee on the last day of employment.